knative/test-infra/ci/prow_setup.md

    `knative-boskos-52`, ... `knative-boskos-60`, run:
    `./ci/prow/boskos/create_projects 51 10 0X0X0X-0X0X0X-0X0X0X /tmp/successful.out`.
    You will need to substitute the actual billing ID for the third argument.
-   In the event the create_projects fails, it is a script you should easily be follow along with in the GUI or run on the CLI.
+   In the event the script fails, it should be easy to follow along with in the GUI or run on the CLI.
 The gcloud billing command is still in alpha/beta, so it's probably the section most likely to give you trouble.

-1. Edit [resources.yaml](./prow/boskos/resources.yaml) with the new projects.
-   Conveniently ready for cut-and-paste from the output file in the previous step.

-1. Get the commit reviewed.

 1. Increase the compute CPU quota for the project to 200.
 Go to
    <https://console.cloud.google.com/iam-admin/quotas?service=compute.googleapis.com&metric=CPUs&project=PROJECT_NAME>